robertmuth/Cwerg/FE/Docs/ast.md

 Fields:
-* container [NODE]: array and slice
+* container [NODE]: vec and span
-* field [STR]: record field
+* field [NODE]: record field

 ### ExprFront (front)
-Address of the first element of an array or slice
+Address of the first element of an vec or span

     Similar to `(& (at container 0))` but will not fail if container has zero size

 Fields:
-* container [NODE]: array and slice
+* container [NODE]: vec and span

 Flags:
 * mut: is mutable

 ### ExprIndex (at)
-Optionally unchecked indexed access of array or slice
+Optionally unchecked indexed access of vec or span

 Fields:
-* container [NODE]: array and slice
+* container [NODE]: vec and span
 * expr_index [NODE]: expression determining the index to be accessed

 Flags: